yannis300307/ESG_Engine/README.md

 smoke_emitter.extra_right = 50
 ```

-As you can see, we must register our particle into the `client.particles_emitters_manager` object with the `add_particles_emitter()` function (this function return the given particle emitter).
+As you can see, we must register our particle into the `client.particles_emitters_manager` object with the `add_particles_emitter()` function (this function returns the given particle emitter).

-To create particles we need to call the `particle_emitter.create_particles(nbr):` function.
-The "nbr" argument is the number of particles to create.
+To create particles, we need to call the `particle_emitter.create_particles(nbr)` function.
+The "nbr" argument is the number of particles to be created.

 ### Sound

-This Engine allows you to make positionnal sound (The sound volume corresponds to how far you are).
+This Engine allows you to make positionnal sounds (The sound volume corresponds to how far the player is).
 Before playing the sound, you need to register it in the SoundManager object.

 ```python